Affine logic for constructive mathematics: Real analysis

 In classical mathematics, this defines an ``ultranorm'', i.e.\ \( |a+b| \le \sup(|a|,|b|). \) Intuitionistically, if we interpret $|a|$ as a cut and $\sup$ as the binary supremum (the union of lower parts and intersection of upper parts), then the upper part of $|a+b| \le \sup(|a|,|b|)$ holds but the lower part can fail.

-Our solution is to replace this ``additive'' binary supremum with a multiplicative one: for cuts $x,y$ we define
+Our solution is to replace this ``additive'' binary supremum with a multiplicative one.
+Returning to affine logic, for cuts $x,y$ we define

 Now let $A$ be an abelian $\L$-group and $(\fa n. \ex c^A. (a \leq p^n c)) \types_{a\in A} (a\leq 0)$, and define

 I claim that then we have \( |a+b| \lle \msup(|a|,|b|).\notag \) This is again just like the ``upper part'' proof from~\cite{richman:cuts}: if $|a|\lle p^{-n}$ and $|b|\lle p^{-n}$, then $a \leq p^n c$ and $b \leq p^n d$ for some $c,d$, so that $a+b \leq p^n(c+d)$ and hence $|a+b|\lle p^{-n}$.
 So in both cases, it is not that cuts are inadequate, but that the operations on cuts sometimes need to use multiplicative connectives rather than additive ones.